whit0313/homestead-oracle/readme.md

+## Homestead box for Circe
+This fork was created for the [Circe app](https://bitbucket.org/wall0252/circe/) (private repo)  by the Student Systems team at Flinders University.

 ## Laravel Homestead with Oracle XE 11g
 This project enables you to install Oracle 11g XE on Laravel's Homestead [base box](https://atlas.hashicorp.com/laravel/boxes/homestead), using
 [Vagrant] and [Puppet].